jblindsay/whitebox-tools/readme.txt

 -h, --help       Prints help information.
 -l, --license    Prints the whitebox-tools license.
 --listtools      Lists all available tools.
 Keywords may also be used, --listtools slope.
--r, --run        Runs a tool; used in conjuction with --wd flag; -r="LidarInfo".
+-r, --run        Runs a tool; used in conjunction with --wd flag; -r="LidarInfo".
 --toolbox        Prints the toolbox associated with a tool; --toolbox=Slope.
 --toolhelp       Prints the help associated with a tool; --toolhelp="LidarInfo".
 --toolparameters Prints the parameters (in json form) for a specific tool; --toolparameters="LidarInfo".